George7h/George7h/README.md

 **About me**

- - I am in intensive training to cultivate my skills as a full-stack developer.
+ - 🧑‍🎓I am in intensive training to cultivate my skills as a full-stack developer.
- - Ask me about Frontend Webdevelopment
+ - 🎨Ask me about Frontend Web development
- - I'm an occasional scuba diver.
+ - 🌊I'm an occasional scuba diver.
 When I need to break away from this world.
-I go to an Alien like environment to explore.
+I go to an Alien-like environment👽🐙 to explore.

 **Contact me**